Forecasting Gold Prices: Insights from Kuznets and Kondratieff

 The Echo of the 1970s: Forecasting the Post-2020 Environment via the Kondratieff Wave

-Since 2016, CVC has consistently alerted clients to the looming structural environment post-2020, projecting conditions remarkably similar to the 1970s.
+Since 2016, CVC has consistently alerted clients to a looming structural environment post-2020 that is remarkably similar to the 1970s.
 This pivotal forecast is grounded in the Kondratieff Wave theory, which identifies the 1970s as the precise historical analogue.

 Cyclical Chronology and Forward Projections